Conditional Vendi Score: Prompt-Aware Diversity Evaluation for Generative AI Models and LLMs: Numerical Results

-\textbf{Embeddings used in the evaluation of generative models.} Unlike standard embedding-based scores for text-to-image models such as CLIPScore \citep{hessel2021clipscore}, which require the same embedding model for the text and generated image, the definitions of Conditional-Vendi and Information-Vendi allow different feature extractors for text and generated sample.
+\textbf{Embeddings used in the evaluation of generative models.} Unlike standard embedding-based scores for text-to-image models such as CLIPScore \citep{hessel2021clipscore}, which require the same embedding model for the text and generated image, our proposed scores allow different feature extractors for text and generated samples.
 In our experiments, we followed \citep{stein2023exposing, kyn2023}, to use the DINOv2 \citep{oquab2023dinov2} embedding for image data.
 For text data, we used Gemini \citep{gemini} and CLIP \citep{radford2021learning}, and for video samples, following the video evaluation literature \citep{kim2024stream, Saito2020VIS, unterthiner2019fvd}, we used I3D \citep{i3d}.
-To select the bandwidth parameter $\sigma$, similar to \citep{jalali2023information}, we chose the Gaussian kernel bandwidth for each type of data as the smallest $\sigma$ that ensures a variance below 0.01 in the evaluated score over independent evaluations.
-We observed that for image data, $\sigma \in [20, 30]$; for text data, $\sigma \in [0.1, 0.8]$; and for video data, $\sigma \in [10, 20]$ can satisfy this requirement.
+To select the bandwidth parameter, we followed the previous works \citep{jalali2023information, ospanov2024towards} and we set the truncation parameter $t$ to $10,000$ as suggested in \citep{ospanov2025do}.
+For the detailed experimental setup, we refer to the Appendix.

+\textbf{Convergence Analysis of Conditional-Vendi and Conditional-RKE.} To assess the convergence of the Conditional-Vendi and Conditional-RKE scores, we conducted experiments for different sample sizes on samples generated with SDXL and Kandinsky using prompts from the MS-COCO 2014 validation set.
+We used the cosine similarity for the finite-dimensional kernel and the Gaussian kernel for the infinite-dimensional kernel.
+Our results, presented in Figure~\ref{fig:convergence_finite_infinite_kernels}, show that for RKE, Conditional-RKE converged, while for Conditional-Vendi, the non-truncated score did not converge; our proposed truncated Conditional-Vendi converged with ~15000 samples.
+Additional results are provided in the Appendix.